Broccoli salad with bacon, cheddar cheese, onion, tomatoes, tossed together in creamy, tangy dressing. You know you want some of this for dinner.

-I just read a tiny article in Rachael Ray magazine (August 2011) that asks the question raw or cooked when it comes to vegetables.
-They state that there is new date from the University of Arkansas that suggest that both have their advantages.
-Cooking vegetables helps with digestion and changes some of the nutrients making them equally as healthy.
+I just read a tiny article in Rachael Ray magazine (August 2011) that asks the question, “raw or cooked?” when it comes to vegetables.
+They state that there is new data from the University of Arkansas suggesting that both have their advantages.
+Cooking vegetables helps with digestion and changes some of the nutrients, making them equally as healthy.

 We’ll use broccoli as an example.
-It is listed a having vitamin and folate (“which boosts mood”) in its raw form where cooked broccoli has certain vitamin A precursors which “give you dewy, youthful skin and hair.”
-Now, I’m sure this article broke the science down to it’s most basic form but it goes without saying eating your vegetables, raw or cooked, is good for you.
+It is listed a having vitamin and folate (“which boosts mood”) in its raw form, where cooked broccoli has certain vitamin A precursors which “give you dewy, youthful skin and hair.”
+Now, I’m sure this article breaks the science down to it’s most basic form, but it goes without saying that to eat vegetables, raw or cooked, is good for you.

-What do you think – raw veggies are crunchalicious and these scientist are wack?
-Or cooked vegetables are delicious and nutritious?
+What do you think?
+Are raw veggies crunchalicious and these scientist are whacked?
+Or are cooked vegetables the most delicious and nutritious?